GoekeLab/proActiv/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# proActivTest
+# proActiv

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of proActivTest is to estimate promoter activity using RNA-Seq data.
+The goal of proActiv is to estimate promoter activity using RNA-Seq data.
 The users only need to provide an input txdb object (annotation version of their choice) and the input junction bed files.
 The proActiv package will identify the promoter regions and estimate absolute and